 The massive dining table, set in an alcove, seats 12, and there’s a small stand-up balcony as well.
-Overlooking the fully-equipped kitchen is a large quartz island composed of cream-colored quartz which holds the sink and seating for 6.
-The kitchen is one that you can truly cook in with a large refrigerator, electric stove, microwave, and dishwasher.
+Overlooking the fully-equipped kitchen is a large quartz island composed of cream-colored quartz that holds the sink and seating for 6.
+The kitchen is one that you can genuinely cook in with a large refrigerator, electric stove, microwave, and dishwasher.

 On one side of the living area is a master bedroom and the first of two guest rooms, both of which share a balcony or patio overlooking Geyser Point.
-In the master bedroom is a king bed with a leather headboard with a Native American motif, easy chair and ottoman, desk, large bureau, TV, and small walk-in closet.
-The impressive master bath is semi-separated by a chocolate-colored marble wall into two areas: one area with double sinks set in a cream quartz vanity with in-mirror TV, an oversized shower with pebble flooring and two shower heads—one of them a rain shower—and a separate toilet area; the other area has a stand-alone, bubble-jet tub and a wall of high, curtained windows.
-Next to the master is a guest room with two queen beds, desk, bureau, and TV, and across the hall a single sink bath with shower.
+In the master bedroom is a king bed with a leather headboard with a Native American motif, easy chair and ottoman, desk, large bureau, TV, and a small walk-in closet.
+The impressive master bath is divided in two by a chocolate-colored marble wall.
+One area has double sinks set in a cream quartz vanity with in-mirror TV, an oversized shower with pebble flooring, and two shower heads—one of them a rain shower area—and a separate toilet room.
+In the other bath area are a stand-alone, bubble-jet tub and a wall of high curtained windows.
+Next to the master is a guest room with two queen beds, desk, bureau, and TV, and across the hall, a single sink bath with shower.

-On the opposite side of the living area is a guest room with a fun Native American wood-paneled wall, two queen beds with explorer map motif runners, a bureau, TV, and desk, and a balcony or patio overlooking the courtyard pool area.
+On the opposite side of the living area are a guest room with a fun Native American wood-paneled wall, two queen beds with explorer map motif runners, a bureau, TV, and desk, and a balcony or patio overlooking the courtyard pool area.
 Attached is a single sink bath with shower and walk-in closet.
-Other benefits include a stacked washer/dryer and a nice welcome amenity.
+Other benefits include a stacked washer/dryer and a lovely welcome amenity.

 Are you yearning for a cabin in the woods, yet are torn between that and a trip to Walt Disney World Resort?
 Well, how about a combo vacation, something that can easily be accomplished here at Copper Creek Cabins at Disney’s Wilderness Lodge.
 These delightful accommodations are an ingenious new addition to the Walt Disney World scene with 26, two-bedroom, two-bath cabins nestled waterside and set among the pine trees on the shore of Bay Lake.